Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits

 \section{Conclusions}

-The effect of jitter on the settling time of mesochronous clock retiming circuits is discussed in this paper.
-It is shown how ISI induced jitter and random jitter can increase the settling time of clock recovery circuits indefinitely.
+The effect of jitter on the settling time of mesochronous clock retiming circuits is discussed in detail.
+In particular, it is shown how ISI induced jitter and random jitter can increase the settling time of clock recovery circuits indefinitely.
 A model of the system as a Markov chain with absorbing states is developed.
-Using Markov chain models, the effect of different types of jitter is analyzed.
+Using this model, the effect of different types of jitter is analyzed.
 The model predictions of the settling time in terms of the mean absorption time of the Markov chain match well with behavioural simulations.
-Techniques for reducing the settling time are reported, which originate from the insights gained from the model.
-A coarse first synchronizer, that uses only coarse correction steps initially, is proposed.
-This architecture achieves quick settling, in the presence of substantial \gls{isi}.
-Another technique of reducing the settling time by introducing a mismatch between the phase updates in either direction of the clock retiming circuit is also discussed.
+Using insights gained from the model, techniques for reducing the settling time are reported.
+A coarse first synchronizer that uses only coarse correction steps initially is proposed.
+This architecture achieves small settling times in the presence of substantial \gls{isi}.
+Another technique of reducing the settling time, by introducing a mismatch between the phase updates in either direction of the clock retiming circuit, is also discussed.
 This is applicable to phase interpolator based clock retiming circuits as well.
-This mismatch in the is achieved either by introducing a mismatch in the charge pump or by using appropriately designed training data.
+This mismatch is achieved either by introducing a mismatch in the charge pump or through biased training data.
 All the suggested fast settling synchronizers are verified with circuit simulations.